RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 ### Creating a repository on github
 ![github](images/Screenshot_20230914-075850_Chrome.jpg)

-### Clonning a repository from your local environment
+### Clonning a remote repository from your local environment
 The format for clonning to a repository locally

     Git clone <repository url>